ocaml/platform-blog/opam-lib-1-3.md

   has an enhanced `lint` function
 - **be a step towards migration to opam-lib 2.0.**

-This, while being compatible with the version of opam in production, which means it can be used on currently used or readily usable tools.
-The versions of the dependencies have also been updated, which can help if you don't want to be stuck on e.g. an old version of ocamlgraph.
+**This version is compatible with the current stable release of opam (1.2.2)**, but dependencies have been updated so that you are not (e.g.) stuck on an old version of ocamlgraph.

 Therefore, I encourage all maintainers of tools based on opam-lib to migrate to 1.3.
-If you're not in a hurry, you can also choose to migrate to 2.0 directly.

 The respective APIs are available in html for [1.2](https://opam.ocaml.org/doc/1.2/api) and [1.3](https://opam.ocaml.org/doc/1.3/api).

+> **A note on plugins**: when you write opam-related tools, remember that by
+> setting `flags: plugin` in their definition and installing a binary named
+> `opam-toolname`, you will enable the users to install package `toolname` and
+> run your tool with a single `opam toolname` command.

 ### Architectural changes